When Valuation Prevails: Where Does Amazon Go From Here?

 Do the Comparison and Mispricing Make Sense?

 Due to lack of new information, analysts generally do not revise their target prices between two quarterly earnings announcements.
 The changes in the excess valuation are usually driven by stock price changes rather than fair value changes.
-As AMZN, the most watched and covered stock, has been significantly overvalued, an obvious question arises: How can the market allow such a deep discount to exist for so long?
+As AMZN, the most watched and covered stock, has been significantly undervalued, an obvious question arises: How can the market allow such a deep discount to exist for so long?

-However, the fact that AMZN is almost always traded above the price targets by itself begs the question whether the comparison between the market price and target price is meaningful.
+However, the fact that AMZN is almost always traded well below the price targets by itself begs the question whether the comparison between the market price and target price is meaningful.
 Most of us use "fair value" interchangeably with "target price," where the latter refers to the future fair value for a forward-looking time horizon.
 Obviously, professional analysts often do not specify the forecast time period for their target price estimates.
-It is very likely, therefore, that the so-called "consensus" target price is computed by averaging across individual estimates targeted for different future time periods, say from now to the next 12 months.
+It is very likely, therefore, that the so-called "consensus" target price is computed by averaging across individual estimates targeted for different future time periods, from now to the next 12 months.
 Let say if target prices are meant for future time periods and AMZN has been on a secular upward trend, it is also likely the target prices for the stock have been regularly revised upward over time.
-As a result, comparing today's market price to future (higher) fair value estimates will automatically give the appearance of overvaluation.
+As a result, comparing today's market price to future (higher) fair value estimates will automatically give the appearance of undervaluation.

 Forward-Looking Target Prices